Russia marks another record number of daily COVID-19 cases - ExBulletin

 Russia marks another record number of daily COVID-19 cases

-Russia reported another daily record for confirmed coronavirus cases as an increase in infections prompted the Kremlin to tell most people to take time off work from the end of the week.
+MOSCOW Russia reported another daily record for confirmed coronavirus cases on Monday, as a surge in infections prompted the Kremlin to tell most people not to work from the end of the week.

 The Russian government’s coronavirus task force has identified 37,930 new confirmed cases in 24 hours, the highest number since the start of the pandemic.
 The task force also reported 1,069 additional COVID-19-related deaths over the same period, slightly less than a record 1,075 reached over the weekend.